'Truth shall prevail', says Rhea Chakraborty on allegations against her in Sushant case | Arts

 'Truth shall prevail', says Rhea Chakraborty on allegations against her in Sushant case

 After an FIR was registered against her in various sections including abetment of suicide in the Sushant Singh Rajput death case, actor Rhea Chakraborty on Friday said that she has faith in the judiciary and she will get justice.
-In a video statement, the actor refrained from commenting "horrible things" being said against her saying that the matter is sub judice.
+In a video statement issued by her lawyers, the actor refrained from commenting on "horrible things" being said against her saying that the matter is sub judice.

 "I have immense faith in God and the judiciary.
 I believe that I will get justice.
 Even though horrible things are being said about me in the electronic media.
 I refrain from commenting on the advice of my lawyers as the matter is sub judice.
 Satyamev Jayate.
-The truth shall prevail," Chakraborty said.
+The truth shall prevail," Chakraborty said in the video statement.
 An FIR was filed by Rajput's father KK Singh against Chakraborty in Bihar under several sections including abetment of suicide.

 Days after Rajput's death, Chakraborty said she was the "girlfriend" of the 'Dil Bechara' actor while requesting a CBI inquiry in the case.
 Rajput was found dead in his Mumbai residence on June 14.